 I’ve always enjoyed the flavors of Persian food, which aren’t too far from the Mediterranean and Middle Eastern flavors.

-Kuku Sabzi (Kuku: frittata, sabzi: vegetables).
-As the name says it, Kuku Sabzi is full of vegetables.
-All of the vegetables used contain high amounts of vitamins and anti-oxidants.
+Kuku Sabzi (Kuku: frittata, sabzi: herbs).
+As the name says it, Kuku Sabzi is full of herbs.
+All of the herbs used contain high amounts of vitamins and anti-oxidants.
 It is is very high in vitamin C and vitamin A. It contains high level of calcium, iron and selenium as well as minerals.
 It is low in sugar.
 4 ounces (115 grams) of kuku Sabzi has 200 calories.

 If its deep green colour is any indication, kuku sabzi has loads of greens!
 In fact, the ratio of greens to eggs is heavily skewed towards the greens.
 In this recipe, it’s heaps of parsley, cilantro, dill and scallions; there are just enough eggs to bind them together!